 The Disposable Film Festival is a one of a kind.
-Heading into its ninth year, this festival features only short works created using cell phone cameras, pocket cameras, DSLRs and other everyday, low-cost equipment.
+Heading into its tenth year, this festival features only short works created using cell phone cameras, pocket cameras, DSLRs and other everyday, low-cost equipment.

 There are a couple of things that I love about this festival.
 The first is that its creative use of everyday equipment allows almost anyone to share their talent.
 This levels out the playing field for those short on budget.

 Another great thing about this festival is that they really work to educate up-and-coming filmmakers on what it takes to make it in the industry.
 They offer panel discussions at no charge, so everyone can attend.